 10. Make an Andy Goldsworthy-inspired sculpture

-Andy Goldsworthy is a British artist and photographer who is best known for working outside with natural materials (see more here).
+Andy Goldsworthy is a British artist and photographer who is best known for working outside with natural materials.
 Challenge your children to create a garden sculpture and see what they come up with.

 11. Water play

-Warm weather is a great excuse for all kinds of active water play.
-Get the paddling pool out, put some warm soapy water in a deep bowl and have them ‘wash’ toys, give them a paintbrush and have them paint the fence (with water) or dig out the bubble mixture and water guns.
+Warm weather is a great excuse for all kinds of outdoor active water play.
+Get the paddling pool out, put some warm soapy water in a deep bowl and have them ‘wash’ toys, give them a paintbrush and have them paint the fence, with water, or dig out the bubble mixture and water guns.